-Bushveld Energy launched in 2016, is focused on developing and promoting the role of vanadium in the growing global energy storage market through the application of Vanadium Redox Flow Batteries (‘VRFBs’).
-Bushveld Energy brings the energy storage value chain to South Africa by leveraging the Company’s South African-mined and beneficiated vanadium.
+Bushveld Energy, launched in 2016, is focused on developing and promoting the role of vanadium in the growing energy storage market through the application of VRFBs.
+Bushveld Energy is building an energy storage supply chain in South Africa by leveraging the Company’s South African-mined and beneficiated vanadium.

-Our business model embraces a number of activities along the VRFB value chain, including: electrolyte manufacturing, investment in VRFB manufacturing, battery deployment and project development.
+Bushveld Energy’s business model embraces several activities along the VRFB value chain, including electrolyte production, investment in VRFB manufacturing, and energy storage project development across Africa.

 Bushveld Energy’s business model focuses on five types of revenue-generating activities in the mid- and downstream segments of the vanadium value chain.
 These activities have comparatively low capital requirements compared with the mining business.
 These five activities broadly are:

 1. Electrolyte manufacturing, which includes: – designing a conversion process for vanadium feedstock from Vametco’s existing mining and processing operations; – building and operating a chemicals plant to purify vanadium feedstock and mix it into a liquid vanadium electrolyte product; and – marketing the electrolyte to VRFB companies or direct users/buyers of VRFB systems;